avibrown/micro_ros_ei/README.md

 #### Custom Edge Impulse message types

-To ease the process of interfacing Edge Impulse with MicroROS two custom message types were created:
+To ease the process of interfacing Edge Impulse with micro-ROS two custom message types were created:

 - `EIClassification`: Contains a label and value, like `{'label': 'cat', 'value': 0.75}`.
 One classification contains one class name and the probability given to that class by the neural network.
 - `EIResult`: Contains multiple classifications - as many as your neural network needs.
 A full result looks like this: `[{'label': 'cat', 'value': 0.75}, {'label': 'dog', 'value': 0.25}]`.

-In order to use these message types they need to be added to both your ROS2 and MicroROS environments.
-Clone the MicroROS + Edge Impulse repository [here](https://github.com/avielbr/micro_ros_ei) and copy the `ei_interfaces` directory.
+In order to use these message types they need to be added to both your ROS2 and micro-ROS environments.
+Clone the micro-ROS + Edge Impulse repository [here](https://github.com/avielbr/micro_ros_ei) and copy the `ei_interfaces` directory.
 This folder contains everything you need to build the custom message types.